didenamine/Dry_cleaners_app/README.md

 ## Downlaoding way :
 just download the file called exe file and run the app which is .exe :D ! or clone the files together inside a file then open cmd inside that file and write
->1 - pip install pyinstaller
+>1 - pip install pyinstaller  <br />
->2 - pyinstaller -w --onefile Diden_pressing.py # "that will take some tile"
+>2 - pyinstaller -w --onefile Diden_pressing.py # "that will take some tile"  <br />
->3 - go to the dist file that will be added to the files and bring the .exe file to the main file
+>3 - go to the dist file that will be added to the files and bring the .exe file to the main file <br />
 >4 - Done !